Fredericcelerse/chemistry_softwares_compilation_instructions/QML/README.md

 ### QML installation from scratch

-Installation protocol is available in the QML file
+Installation protocol is available in the Compilation folder

 ### QML test